New reporting requirements

 Do you send packaging outside of the UK?

-It is also crucial to note that the Extended Producer Responsibilities only cover packaging you supply within the UK.
+It is also essential to note that the Extended Producer Responsibilities (EPR) only cover packaging you supply within the UK.

-Any packaging/products you export are exempt from any fees.
+Any packaging or products you export are exempt from any fees.
 You do not need to include them in your data reporting either.
-This approach is in contrast to the current regulations, where there is a requirement for you to record and disclose this information.
+This approach is in contrast to the previous regulations, where there is a requirement for you to record and disclose this information.

 Data forms